Lantos-Humanity in Action Congressional Fellowship

 When: January 17 to May 26, 2017

 Where: Washington, DC

 Fellows work in the offices of a United States Representative or Congressional Committee for four days a week.
 In these roles, Fellows take part in a mix of administrative and substantial, policy-based work.
-They also spend one day per week attending a curated selection of seminars, lectures and site visits where they explore a variety of topics concerning contemporary policies and politics from leading policy experts and practitioners in Washington, DC.
-The deadline to apply for the 2015 Fellowship is September 2, 2014 for Humanity in Action Fellows and Senior Fellows and October 31, 2014 for Hungarian and Israeli applicants.
+They also spend one day per week attending an educational program that includes seminars, lectures and site visits.
+During the program, Fellows explore a variety of topics concerning contemporary policies and politics from leading policy experts in Washington, DC.

 More than 100 young leaders have participated in the fellowship since its inception in 2001.
 Some notable Lantos Fellows include:

 - Marietje Schaake: Marietje is a member of the European Parliament (MEP) representing The Netherlands.

 - Oliver Skov: Oliver serves as US Correspondent at the Danish Broadcasting Corporation.